 By the Middle ages, most breakfasts if eaten were typically little more than a bit of bread, cheese and small beer – a low-alcohol beer not dissimilar to today’s pale American “Light” lagers.

 However, things began to change, and by 1600, breakfast was considered an important part of the day.
-The introduction of caffeinated beverages like tea and coffee as breakfast staples also occurred around this team.
+The introduction of caffeinated beverages like tea and coffee for breakfast staples also occurred around this time.

 Around the late Renaissance/early Classical period, breakfast often included cold meat, bread and beer in many countries.
 Pastries and sweet fruits also became popular breakfast items around this time, such as in Austria where the croissant was invented in the 1680s.

 From Historical to Modern European Breakfasts

 Modern European breakfasts are varied, as each country has its own unique take on the first meal of the day.